ChuyangYeyoung/BlackBottle/SYSTEM_OVERVIEW.md

 ## Executive Summary

-A comprehensive local database system has been implemented for the dYdX Chain V4 web trading application to enable **offline access** to all user data.
+A comprehensive local database system has been implemented for the Black Bottle Chain V4 web trading application to enable **offline access** to all user data.
 The system captures both browser-side data (localStorage, Redux state) and blockchain data (balances, positions, orders, transfers) and stores it in a local SQLite database.

 ## What Was Built